GDPR Consultancy Services

 Data Subject Access Request (DSAR) Redaction Service

 One of the areas which organisations often struggle with when dealing with DSAR redaction is understanding what legal exemptions are available and, more importantly, can be applied.
-Deciding on which elements of a document need to be redacted and where exemptions can be applied is a timely process and one which requires a skilled interpretation of the UK GDPR.
+Find out more about GDPR DSAR services provided by URM.

 Training and Awareness